ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 - But I'm not going to do that
 - What does history matter now?
 - Why do we care how or why it happened?
+- You want actionable information on **What To Do!**

 ???
-We often talk about the history of the Apache Group and how the founders incorporated the ASF, and grew the first few projects.

 But is that really important?
 You want to learn the behaviors, right?
 Actionable information.
+Let's get to the good stuff.

+So this is a new kind of Apache Way talk.

 But in a diverse and dispersed world, having the why behind the rule - or the rationale to the policy - is a key way to ensure the community can understand it, know it's proven value, and then have an intelligent and focused way that we could work on changes.
+That's still there - but we'll save the whys for after we talk about the whats.

 ---